Heritage Projects

 You can use this grant to:

-• Produce special events and programs that highlight heritage in our region including, but not limited to: conferences, workshops, technical assistance programs, apprenticeship or training opportunities, historic walking, cycling, or driving tours, field schools, skill demonstrations, and programs that facilitate collaboration between heritage organizations.
+- Produce special events and programs that highlight heritage in our region including, but not limited to: conferences, workshops, technical assistance programs, apprenticeship or training opportunities, historic tours, field schools, skill demonstrations, and programs that facilitate collaboration between heritage groups and practitioners.

-• Provide opportunities for populations underrepresented in mainstream heritage organizations including people of color, LGBTQ communities, youth, people with disabilities, and gender variant communities to work firsthand with heritage resources.
+- Provide opportunities for populations underrepresented in mainstream heritage organizations including communities of color, LGBTQIA+ communities, youth, people with disabilities, and gender variant communities to work firsthand with heritage resources.

 You cannot use this grant for:

-• General operating support, overhead costs and fees, employee benefits or any regular staff salaries (we offer separate grants for these).
+- General operating support, overhead costs and fees, utilities, employee benefits or any regular staff salaries (we offer separate grants for these).

-• Projects for which fundraising is the primary purpose.
+- Projects for which fundraising or direct marketing is the primary purpose.

-• We do not fund K-12 schools, school districts, religious worship or instruction, or programs that are only open to matriculated students.
+- Religious worship or instruction, or programs that are only open to matriculating students.

 Criteria